ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 ++ VikingVillage is a unity project where a Seurat generated mesh was imported.
 Attention: Some bigger folders are compressed and need to be unzipped bevore starting the project.

-++ MovingMarkerTracking is a Unity Project using Vuforia Vusion to combine ARCore and Vuforia markertracking.
-This combination of good positional tracking and acceptable moving marker tracking allows for 6DOF hand inputs in a limited area in front of the camera.
+++ MovingMarkerTracking is a Unity project using Vuforia Vusion which combines ARCore and Vuforias advanced marker tracking.
+This combination allows for 6DOF hand interactions in a limited area in front of the camera.

 ++ WhiteIsland.apk is an optimised positional tracking app for GearVR which should run smoothly on all devices even the S7.
 Use the controller touchpad to fly forward in viewing direction and the trigger button (press half a second and relese quickly) to enable/disable visualisation of real world boundaries.
 Press the touchped on the GearVR headset to recenter view when you experience a missalignement between real and virtual movement (This feature was introduced in the latest updates.).